CoryDHall/ghost/README.md

 + GHOST
 ---

 * A simple word game where players are tasked with choosing a letter such that it forms a valid word fragment from a given dictionary, but also avoids forming a full word [lose case].
-Everytime a player loses a round, they accrue a letter, and are knocked out of the game if they reach the code word «not dissimilar to the game HORSE»
+Every time a player loses a round, they accrue a letter, and are knocked out of the game if they reach the code word «not dissimilar to the game HORSE»

 [Read More][ghost]
 [ghost]: https://en.m.wikipedia.org/wiki/Ghost_(game)